Seeking SUCCESS For You And Your Business

 First, realize that starting a business is not easy; there are a number of hurdles and decisions to be made.
 Among these are the following:

-It will be imperative to focus attention to assure that you are responsive to the needs of your clients or customers.
+- It will be imperative to focus attention to ensure that you are responsive to the needs of your clients or customers.

-First, you will want to assemble a professional team to assure compliance with the complicated legal, regulatory and tax issues that will no doubt impact your chosen business.
+First, you will want to assemble a professional team to ensure compliance with the complicated legal, regulatory and tax issues that will no doubt impact your chosen business.

-That team should consist of, at a minimum, an experienced legal team and accounting firm.
+That team should consist of, at a minimum, an experienced legal team and an accounting firm.

 Second, you will want to select the most suitable type of business entity suitable for your particular business.

 A sole proprietorship is the simplest form of business that exists and does not require state registration.
 Basically, these enable a one-person owner (including one formed by a married couple) to assume the risk of running the business, potentially using their own name for the business, without being beholding to anyone else.
-Typical examples are various professionals (e.g., attorneys, physicians, hairstylists, etc. that practice their professions on their own) and persons that want to form a retail business where they are the sole owner/operator (e.g., owning a pet grooming facility).
+Typical examples are various professionals (e.g., attorneys, physicians, hairstylists, etc. that practice their professions on their own) and persons who want to form a retail business where they are the sole owner/operator (e.g., owning a pet grooming facility or restaurant, etc.).